2012 Armor All Gold Coast 600: Practice

-Lieb again was fastest of all the international co-drivers with a 1-minute, 12.4763 seconds time on his final lap of the third practice session.
+Lieb again was fastest of all the international co-drivers with a 1:12.4763 time on his final lap of the third practice session.
 Briscoe, Pagenaud, Sarrazin, Richard Lyons, Brabham, Mika Salo, Bourdais, di Grassi and Heidfeld followed in the top ten.
 During the session, more drivers ventured onto the track's escape roads, and three drivers had crashes.
 Peter Dumbreck glanced the turn 14 exit barrier and Boris Said lightly touched the tyre barrier with his right-front corner at the exit to turn 9 after a suspected power steering failure.
 Said's teammate Kox made contact with the turn 14 wall and brought out the session's only red flag.
-In the final practice session, Caruso recorded the day's fastest lap time, a 1-minute and 11.6912 seconds, with 16 minutes left.
+In the final practice session, Caruso recorded the day's fastest lap time, a 1:11.6912, with 16 minutes left.
 Winterbottom, Reynolds, D'Alberto, Davison, Tim Slade, Moffat, Courtney and Lowndes made up positions two through ten.
 Garth Tander caused the session's sole stoppage when he locked a front wheel and broke his car's left-front suspension over the two kerbs.
 Jonathon Webb also broke his suspension at the same corner and abandoned his car at the side of the circuit two turns later.

 After practice, several drivers including Winterbottom and Brabham called for the sensors on the kerbs to be removed because they argued that the presence of the higher kerb made them redundant, "What happens in the drivers' briefing is we all push for things but we don't always get what we are pushing for.
 There is a lot of outside influence in our sport from certain people who push for something else and shouldn't really be offering their opinion."
 Winterbottom stated.
 Courtney expressed his concern that the kerbing would cause tyres to delaminate that was observed in the 2011 event.
 The sensors were switched off before the first qualifying session on Friday night.